๐น Video Understanding¶

 -

-RELO reframes the "where is the target" problem in visual single-object tracking as an MDP over a spatial feature map, treating each spatial location as an action.
-It replaces traditional handcrafted center heatmap supervision with actor-critic and direct IoU/AUC rewards, and introduces two stabilization designs—"warmup regression" and "layer-aligned temporal token propagation."
-On LaSOText, it achieves SOTA with 57.5% AUC.
+RELO reformulates the "where is the target" problem in single object tracking as an MDP on a spatial feature map.
+It treats each spatial position as an action and replaces traditional manual center heatmap supervision with actor-critic + direct IoU/AUC rewards.
+Coupled with two stabilization designsโ"regression warmup" and "layer-aligned temporal token propagation"โit achieves SOTA with 57.5% AUC on LaSOText.

 - Revisiting Uncertainty: On Evidential Learning for Partially Relevant Video Retrieval